yumimobi/YumiMobileSDKDemo-Android/docs/YumiMobileSDK for Android(en).md

 </div>

 ### 4.3 GDPR
 This documentation is provided for compliance with the European Union's General Data Protection Regulation (GDPR).
-If you are collecting consent from your users, you can make use of APIs discussed below to inform YumiMobileSDK and some downstream consumers of this information.
+If you are collecting consent from your users, you can make use of APIs discussed below to inform YumiMobileSDK this information.
 Get more information, please visit our official website.

 #### 4.3.1 Set GDPR